gatsbyjs/gatsby/docs/blog/2018-06-18-moving-from-create-react-app-to-gatsby-js/index.md

 ![gatsby-logo](https://images.ctfassets.net/4x6byznv2pet/4OW1X9ex1mImko8G4w4WAK/a16fceab310b718c7f375a760c4e1e16/logo-gatsby-0603eb9dd6bdfec9599dbc7590f891be-347ea.jpg)

 Gatsby is a blazing fast static site generator for [React](https://github.com/facebook/react).
 Actually, it is more than that.
-Think of it as a PWA (Progressive Web App) Framework with best practices backed in.
+Think of it as a PWA (Progressive Web App) framework with best practices backed in.
 For example: you get code and data splitting out-of-the-box.

 ## Why Move to Gatsby?